badripaudel77/blogs-web-app-django/README.md

   {% include 'path_to_template_same_as_rendering' %}
   ```

   .
 Django ORM :

   - To save object to the db,``obj.save()``
   - To delete the object from db,``obj.delete()``

-    Django by default adds a manager called`objects` to every model class.
+  Django by default adds a manager called `objects` to every model class.
 The `objects` manager helps us to interact     with the database in complicated ways.
 The `objects` manager is the most common way Django developers interact with the database. ``ModelClass.objects``

 ```
 Author.objects.all()
 ```

+    .
+To enter into interactive shell, type :``python manage.py shell``